Maria Zakharova: Press Secretary of the Ministry of Foreign Affairs

+Tenure during Russian invasion of Ukraine

 On 16 February 2022, Zakharova ridiculed Western media predictions of an imminent invasion of Ukraine by Russia when she had mockingly asked for the schedule of Russian invasion so that she could, ostensibly, "plan [her] vacation" accordingly.
 On 28 February 2022, she wrote that "Russia did not start a war, it is ending it" and claimed that Russia was acting to end the "systematic extermination of the Donbas population" that had allegedly been ongoing since 2014.

-On 2 June 2022, Zakharova warned that Turkey's invasion of northern Syria "would be a direct violation of Syria’s sovereignty and territorial integrity" and would "cause a further escalation of tensions in Syria."
+On 2 June 2022, Zakharova warned that Turkey's invasion of northern Syria "would be a direct violation of Syria's sovereignty and territorial integrity" and would "cause a further escalation of tensions in Syria."

 On 15 June 2022, she praised Russia's strategic partnership with China, adding that "Energy supplies are steadily increasing: China knows what it wants and doesn't shoot itself in the foot.
 While to the west of Moscow, they shoot themselves in the head."

-On 5 July 2022, Zakharova warned that Israel's incursions and strikes into southern Syria "is completely unacceptable.
-We strongly condemn such irresponsible actions that violate Syria's sovereignty and the basic norms of international law, and we demand their unconditional cessation."
+On 5 July 2022, Zakharova said that Israel's incursions and strikes into southern Syria were "categorically unacceptable", and: "We strongly condemn such irresponsible actions that violate Syria's sovereignty and the basic norms of international law, and we demand their unconditional cessation."

+In January 2023, she recalled France's colonial past, saying that "French colonialism on the African continent has ended.
+The era when African countries had to ask someone, in particular France, before making a sovereign decision has ended."